Summer Small Porch And Patio Ideas

 Let’s take a walk along our front walk.

 The oakleaf hydrangeas that are blooming are called Ruby Slippers.
 They start out white and turn to a deep scarlet in the fall.
-We put them in last fall when the plants were very small.
-Now they are blooming and I’m so excited to see how they turn red!
+It’s so fun to watch them in the different stages of turning red.

 The hydrangeas close to our home are late bloomers and I’m just starting to see some buds.
 Oh, I love hydrangeas!

 Hydrangeas are such hearty plants that produce beautiful moppy-headed blooms that often change color as the summer wears into fall.

 Here are a few post about how to plant and care for hydrangeas…

 HOW TO DRY HYDRANGEAS THE EASY WAY

 The front walk takes us around to the garage.
 I planted a big self watering pot of sun-loving, brightly colored annuals there.

 One good way to break up all the driveway blacktop is with a big pot of colorful summery flowers!

 As the summer wears on you can imagine this area gets very hot!
 That is why it is so important to have a self-watering planter and annuals that love the sun!
 They can thrive when everything else is stressed and languishing.